ѻý

 Proteo-Genomics to Better Study Multiple Myeloma Biology and Evolution

-Scientific Committee on Plasma Cell Neoplasia
+This session was developed by the Scientific Committee on Plasma Cell Neoplasia.

-Cancer proteogenomics provides new biological and diagnostic knowledge that can improve our understanding of malignant transformation and therapeutic outcomes.
-This area is new in plasma cell neoplasia.
-In this session the speakers will discuss how proteogenomics can lead to a better study of multiple myeloma (MM) biology and support the development of novel therapeutic targets in MM.
+This area is new in the field of Plasma Cell Neoplasia and in this session we will discuss how proteogenomic can lead to a better understanding of multiple myeloma (MM) biology and support the development of novel anti-MM therapeutic targets.

 Chair: